-Support for Museums at Night 2012 in Yorkshire and Norfolk
+Support for Museums at Night 2012 in the East of England

 The Arts Council will fund the core campaign and Connect10, a new initiative bringing contemporary artists into a range of venues across the UK.
 The HLF will fund new clusters of events in North Lincolnshire and North Norfolk.